insideout10/wordlift-plugin/CONTRIBUTING.md

 # Contributing to WordLift

-Hello and welcome :spock-hand:!
+Hello and welcome 🖖!
 We'd love for you to contribute to our source code and to make WordLift even better :tada:!

 Here are the guidelines we'd like you to follow :pray::